 Soil

-To improve drainage in your soil, fill the bottom layer with lava rocks to a depth of 3-4 inches.
-To support moisture retention, fill your refrigerator compartment 1/3 full with sticks and leaves.
+When setting up a new garden, fill the bottom layer with rocks to a depth of 3-4 inches to help with drainage.
+To support moisture retention and microbial activity, fill the refrigerator compartment 1/3 full with sticks and leaves and a combination of green and brown waste.

-Fill your refrigerator with quality raised garden bed soil until the soil level is 2 inches from the top of the refrigerator.
-Use the information below to help you choose a soil blend.
+Fill the refrigerator with quality raised garden bed soil mix (see more on creating a mix below) until the soil level is 2 inches from the top of the refrigerator.

-If you are DIY-ing a refrigerator garden or need to replace the soil in your garden here is an option for a very good store-bought blend of soil.
+If you are DIY-ing a refrigerator garden or need to replace the soil in your garden, here is some helpful information.

 1/3 Niu Organic Hawaiian Soil